Cattle in religion and mythology: Japan

 Historically, there was a beef taboo in ancient Japan, as a means of protecting the livestock population and due to Buddhist influence.
 Meat-eating had long been taboo in Japan, beginning with a decree in 675 that banned the consumption of cattle, horses, dogs, monkeys, and chickens, influenced by the Buddhist prohibition of killing.
 In 1612, the shōgun declared a decree that specifically banned the killing of cattle.

 This official prohibition was in place until 1872, when it was officially proclaimed that Emperor Meiji consumed beef and mutton, which transformed the country's dietary considerations as a means of modernizing the country, particularly with regard to consumption of beef.
 With contact from Europeans, beef increasingly became popular, even though it had previously been considered barbaric.

 Several shrines and temples are decorated with cow figurines, which are believed to cure illnesses when stroked.

 Indonesia

-In Kudus, Indonesia, Muslims still maintain the tradition of not slaughtering or eating cows, out of respect for their ancestors, some of who were Hindus, allegedly imitating Sunan Kudus who also did as such.
+In Kudus, Indonesia, Muslims still maintain the tradition of not slaughtering or eating cows, out of respect for their ancestors, some of whom were Hindus, allegedly imitating Sunan Kudus who also did as such.